 Deciding where to sleep will depend greatly on the cities and the activities you choose.
 If you’re going to do some day trips from Tokyo, Kyoto or every other big city, you probably don’t need to stay at the smaller city you’re visiting unless you have some activities you didn’t get to do.

 Generally, you’ll be staying a few days in a city and then move to the next one.
 I would say that usually you will spend the night in at least 2 cities during your travel.
 And you can choose to stay at the same hotel or change to another one to enjoy different experiences like staying in a ryokan which is a Japanese traditional inn.
 Or maybe even try a capsule hotel which is made of small individuals capsules (as you can see in the picture above).

 Anyway, the choice of where to spend the night in Japan is huge and you can book it far in advance online.
-There are lots of websites where you can search for hotels in Japan, but I would recommend using Booking or Kayak because they have a huge choice available for all kind of budgets.
+There are lots of websites where you can search for hotels in Japan, but I would recommend using Booking because it has a huge choice available for all kind of budgets.